Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

 {\it Thermally induced DW motion.} The dynamics of the DW under the applied temperature difference is calculated from the LLG Eq.~(\ref{LLG}).
-At the present study we focus on small values of the parameter $\zeta$ describing how strong is the torque induced by the superconductor.
-In this case we calculate the torque for the unperturbed DW neglecting the distortion of the DW shape due to the presence of the superconductor.
-Our numerical results for the spatial profiles of the moving DW demonstrate that the distortion is indeed very small, therefore justifying the above assumption.
+At the present study we focus on small values of parameter $\zeta$ describing how strong is the torque induced by the superconductor.
+In this case we calculate the torque for the unperturbed DW neglecting the distortion of the DW shape due to its motion.
+Our numerical results for the spatial profiles of the moving DW are presented in the supplementary material and demonstrate that the distortion is indeed very small, therefore justifying the above assumption.

-We found that for the values of $\zeta$ and $T_l-T_r$ considered in Fig.~\ref{velocity} the DW moves as a rigid object reaching the steady state at a characteristic time $t_d = 1/4 \pi \alpha \gamma M$.
-For the considered parameters we have found no sign of a precessional motion.
-The steady state velocity $v_{st}$ as a function of $\delta T$ is plotted in Fig.~\ref{velocity}.
+We found that for the values of $\zeta$ and $T_l-T_r$ considered in Fig.~\ref{velocity} the DW moves as a rigid object reaching the steady state at a characteristic time $t_d = 1/4 \pi \alpha \gamma M$, that is the Walker's breakdown \cite{Schryer1974} is not reached in our calculation.
+For the considered parameters we have found no sign of a precessional motion, which is typical for the motion in the regime after the Walker's breakdown.
+The DW velocity is calculated as $v(t) = \dot x_{DW}(t)$, where $x_{DW}(t)$ is the coordinate of the DW center at a given time and is extracted from the dynamical profiles of the magnetization.
+The steady state velocity $v_{st}=v(t \to \infty)$ as a function of $\delta T$ is plotted in Fig.~\ref{velocity}.
 We see that at $\delta T \ll \Delta_0$ the velocity is a linear function of the temperature difference.
-For nonsuperconducting systems it is well-known that the stationary DW motion at small applied currents or temperature gradients is provided by the non-adiabatic torque contribution\cite{Li2006}.
-Here the situation is very similar.
-An essential feature of the superconducting system is that the microscopically calculated coefficients $a$ and $b$ are spatially dependent, see supplementary material \cite{suppl} for details.
-Nevertheless, $v_{st} \sim b(x=x_{DW}) = - l_{DW}N_z(x=x_{DW})$, as it is demonstrated in the insert to Fig.~\ref{velocity} ($x_{DW}$ is the DW center position at a given time).
-The hysteretic behavior of the line is due to the nonmonotonic dependence of the velocity, as well as $b(x_{DW})$ on $\delta T$, which in turn results from the suppression of superconductivity by heating of the film.
+Although in superconducting systems the microscopically calculated coefficients $a$ and $b$ are spatially dependent (see supplementary material for details), $v_{st} \sim b(x=x_{DW}) = - l_{DW}N_z(x=x_{DW})$, as it is demonstrated in the insert to Fig.~\ref{velocity}.
+It indicates that in this regime the DW motion is determined by the nonadiabatic torque analogously to the case of nonsuperconducting systems \cite{Li2006}.
+The "hysteretic behavior" of the parametric plot $v_{st}(b)$ is due to the nonmonotonic dependence of the velocity, as well as $b(x_{DW})$ on $\delta T$, which in turn results from the suppression of superconductivity by heating of the film.